Also known as: scapular depressions, scapular push-ups, plank scapular depressions, scapular control plank

 How to Do Shoulder depressions

-3. Depress shoulders down: Actively push the shoulders down and away from the ears, pulling the shoulder blades toward the ribcage while maintaining straight arms and tight core.
+- Drive shoulders down: Actively push your shoulders down and away from the ears by depressing the scapulae while maintaining a tight core and straight arms.

 Muscle Groups